|

 small botanical garden, more than a home garden.

-The native Californian garden at
+The native Californian gardens at

 and water features that attracts over 100 species of avian